-Earlier, the house rejected an opposition-sponsored motion to send the triple talaq bill to a select panel by 100-84 votes.
-The ruling NDA has 107 members in the 242-member Rajya Sabha.
+Earlier, the upper house rejected a motion to send the triple talaq bill to a select panel by 100-84 votes.

 "This issue should not be seen through a political prism or votebank politics.
 This is a question of humanity.
 This is for ensuring justice to women, dignity and empowerment to women and to ensure gender dignity and equality," he said.